BidnessForB/postman-sdk/src/requests/README.md

 - ✅ Deleting requests
 - ✅ Error handling for invalid IDs
 - ✅ Error handling for non-existent resources

+Request Comments (6 tests):
+- ✅ Creating comments on requests
+- ✅ Getting all comments on a request
+- ✅ Updating comments
+- ✅ Deleting comments
+- ✅ Error handling for comments on non-existent requests
+- ✅ Error handling for invalid comment IDs

 ## Integration with All-Up Tests